 Funding solutions that work

-While finance is not a solution for all poor, what Water.org has found is if given a choice and an opportunity to pay for water and sanitation improvements over a reasonable period of time, millions of people opt to finance long-term solutions versus struggle day-to-day to find that next liter of drinking water or defecate in the open.
-People like Elenita.
+Water.org has found is if given a choice and an opportunity to pay for water and sanitation improvements over a reasonable period of time, millions opt to finance long-term solutions versus struggle day-to-day to find that next liter of drinking water.
+One of the millions who used her small, affordable loan as a solution to her family's water crisis is Elenita.

 Elenita is proud she can now spend her days at home, sewing bags and aprons for a living.
 This was not always the case.

-Elenita’s home sits gracefully on a quaint street in a peri-urban neighborhood.
+Elenita’s home sits gracefully on a quaint street in a peri-urban neighborhood in the Philippines.
 Potted herbs and fruit trees surround her humble abode where Elenita and her husband raise their boys.
-While the boys are at school, she spends her days in the home sewing bags and aprons for department store distributors.
+While the boys are at school, she sews bags and aprons for department store distributors.
 Some might never believe a family like Elenita’s could lack access to safe water and a toilet, but the reality is until recently, they did.
+Just a few months ago, her time was consumed with collecting water.

-More than 26 million Filipinos lack access to sanitary toilets, and only five percent of households are connected to sewer systems.
+Like Elenita’s family, more than 26 million Filipinos lack access to water and sanitary toilets.
+Only five percent of households are connected to sewer systems.
 Further, many households cannot connect to water systems due to the high, up-front connection costs.
 Instead, families often rely on unsafe water sources, or expensive bottled water from informal water sellers.
+Before the construction of her water pump, Elenita paid high prices for water or walked to collect it from a community well.
+Because so many live this way, and the need for water and sanitation is so high in the Philippines, Water.org conducted an assessment using funds from our New Ventures Fund to determine how our solutions could benefit those in need.